sveawebpay/opencart-module/README.md

 * Then select _edit_ next to the now installed payment method.
 You will now see a view with various payment method settings.
 * Set _geo zone_ and _sort order_ according to your preferences.
 * Set the fields _status_ and _testmode_ to enabled_.
-* Also set_order status_ and _auto deliver order_ according to your preferences.
+* Also set _order status_ and _auto deliver order_ according to your preferences.
 * Fill out the required fields _username, password_ and _client no_.
 In an production environment, use your Svea account credentials for the desired locales and payment methods.
 For testing purposes, make sure to use the supplied test account credentials.
 * Finally, remember to _save_ your settings.

-TODO update pictures!
-![Invoice credentials settings] (https://github.com/sveawebpay/opencart-module/raw/master/docs/image/img_2.png "Invoice credentials settings")

-![Invoice additional settings] (https://github.com/sveawebpay/opencart-module/raw/master/docs/image/img_1.png "Invoice additional settings")
+![Invoice payment settings] (https://github.com/sveawebpay/opencart-module/raw/master/docs/image/Invoice.png "Invoice settings")

 #### Next we set up the Svea handling fee (used by Svea Invoice payment method )